oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 This field specifies a name for use with the WDT_MODEL_SECRETS_NAME_DIR_PAIRS environment variable to identify administration credential Secrets for the domain.
 This is useful when those Secrets are stored in a directory that does not follow the `<directory>/<name>/<key>` convention.
 For more information about using the WDT_MODEL_SECRETS_NAME_DIR_PAIRS environment variable, see [Model tokens]({{< relref "/concepts/model#model-tokens" >}}).

+#### `use_persistent_volume`

+This field specifies if the domain is to be created for the Domain in PV [domain home source type](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/).
+If set to `true`, volume information will be added to the Kubernetes resource file that is generated.

+#### `additional_secrets`

+This field specifies a comma-separated list of secret types that are to be included in the Kubernetes resource file and the create secrets script.
+There is one secret type available:
+- `runtime-encryption-secret` - this will add a `runtimeEncryptionSecret` attribute to the Kubernetes resource file with the value `<DOMAIN_UID>-runtime-encryption-secret`, and that secret name will be added to the [create secrets script](#the-create-secrets-script).

 #### `additional_output`

 You can use this field to create additional output for use in the target environment.
-The value is a comma-separated list of template files in the `$WLSDEPLOY_HOME/lib/target/<target-name>` directory.
+The value is a comma-separated list of template files in the `$WLSDEPLOY_HOME/lib/targets/templates` directory.
 These templates are populated with information derived from the model, and written to a file with the same name in the specified output directory.

+**Note: Prior to release 2.0.1, template files were stored in the `$WLSDEPLOY_HOME/lib/targets/<target-name>` directory.**